JakimLi/pandaria/doc/usage.md

 * verify: '$[0].name'="jakim"
 * verify: '$[0].age'=18
 ```
-**Only the database query will be repeated if the verification failed, NOT the http request.**
+**Both the database query and the http request will be repeated, but verification can only be applied to the database query**

 Utilities
 ---------